PSYCHOLOGY

 Written by Frosso Patsou

-For athletes, injuries are often seen as an unfortunate twist of fate, a product of bad luck or a grudge held by the universe.
-But what if the mind played a bigger role than we realize?
-Recent research reveals a fascinating link between psychological factors and sports injuries.
-This article explores how an athlete’s mental state, from stress management to self-esteem, can significantly influence their risk of injury.
-We’ll also delve into the importance of psychological support during recovery, and how athletes can leverage this knowledge to bounce back stronger, both mentally and physically.
+For athletes, injuries are often seen as an unfortunate twist of fate, a product of bad luck, or a grudge held by the universe.
+But what if psychology factors in sport played a bigger role than we realize?
+Recent research reveals a fascinating link between psychological factors in sport, including stress and mindset, and their influence on injury risk and recovery.

 Athletes often blame injuries on bad luck, but research suggests a combination of psychological and training factors more likely causes them.
 Studies show that over 50% of amateur athletes experience injuries that sideline them from training for more than a week.

-• Stress and reaction to stress (increased muscle tension, limited field of vision, higher chance of distraction)
+• Stress and reaction to stress (e.g., muscle tension, limited focus, distraction)

 Researchers have found that athletes struggling with stressful situations (competitions, important training sessions, poor performance) may lack the coping skills to manage them effectively.
 This can lead to lapses in concentration and muscle tension, both of which increase injury risk.
 Personality traits and past experiences with stress likely play a role as well.
 Recent research suggests that psychological factors can contribute to as much as 18% of stamina loss.